Editor, Webmaster: Phil Cartwright Editor@earlyjas.org

 Barking Spider Tavern.
 11310 Juniper Street, Cleveland, OH 44106.
 (216) 421 2863 Located in the University

-Circle area near the Glidden House, next to Arabica coffee house.
+Circle area near the Glidden House, next to the coffee house.